jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 This one is called the *Frontmater*, which is a [YAML](http://en.wikipedia.org/wiki/YAML) content.

-and the second part is the content of the file, in our case it's a standard markdown text.
+The second part is the content of the file, in our case it's a standard markdown text.
 Sculpin uses a Library called [PHP Markdown](https://michelf.ca/projects/php-markdown/) so check it out for more information.

 ``` .language-markdown
 # Hi My future self!
 I won't let down, count on me.
 ```

-What happened is that Sculpin took our file and based on informations contained in the **Frontmater** and some other things(that I'll explain later), **it** made some transformation to the file (in our case convert Markdown to HTML) then merge it to a template file that contains a header and a footer and finally put the result into a static HTML file.
+What happened is that Sculpin took our file and based on informations contained in the **Frontmater** and some other things(that I'll explain later), **it** made some transformation to the file (in our case convert Markdown to HTML) then merge it to a template file that contains a header and a footer, then finally puts the result into a static HTML file.

-To illustration the process here's a schema.
+To illustrate the process here's a schema.

 ![img](/assets/images/resources/hibtt-p2/fusion-schema.svg){.vectorial-img}

-# Dive in
+# Diving in

 ## File structure